What’s this about?

 That is working fine within the limits of the 4G LTE+ service i.e. a (high – 300GB) monthly data volume limit and variable speed depending on the time of day.

 Meanwhile on one of the forums I spotted someone talking about a broadband company called MiFibra.Online – they also insisted that Calle Ceuta 25 opposite us is, according to their records, able to get fibre and comprises several chalets – I challenged this as Calle Ceuta 25 is opposite us and comprises one family and no chalets and has never had any broadband other than Habland dish service.
-Ultimately the company were VERY helpful but could NOT offer fibre.
+Ultimately the company were VERY helpful but could NOT offer fibre in our area (people really should do better research before blasting out adverts).
 They informed me that MoviStar ultimately need to install poles so that they can provide a service and until that happens, if ever, they cannot help.
 Mifibra also dismissed a local-group Facebook claim by one person that the latter has a 5G service with them, they are very clear that they only provide fibre services on the back of, for example, MoviStar-installed telegraph installations.
 Summary – utter timer-wasting.

 Update May 2023 – Things change – Sometimes for the Better but Beware

-As mentioned above, xenet.es as a 4G provider worked well for us from May 2022 until I switched to Xenet.
-I simply use the TP-Link ArcherMR600 v2 modem/router to feed 4G to a much better (but not 4G) GL-iNET FLINT router.
+As mentioned above, xenet.es as a 4G provider worked well for us from May 2022 until I switched to Digi.
+Using the TP-Link ArcherMR600 v2 modem/router to feed 4G to a much better (but not 4G) GL-iNET FLINT router worked well.
 I also from time to time tested wireless tethering as a backup option to get a data signal from my phone into the FLINT router using the phone’s mobile hotspot.
 In March 2023 I was writing a review about a another new router and in the process remembered having read, some time ago about USB tethering on mobile phones.

 Back in 2022, my Xiaomi PocoPhone and router combination didn’t seem to want to know about USB tethering.
 Well, NOW, my Samsung phone and the FLINT router DO co-operate over USB and I quickly managed, using SpeedTest.net on my hardwired PC to get 160Mbps+ download from that combination of the two 4G signals when needed.
 One option if taking this route would be a cheap, 4G-sensitive phone that WILL support USB tethering (I know, good luck finding a supplier that would know USB tethering from a hole in the ground).